 -No cup holder.
 I would like to see a cup holder being included.

 -Non-adjustable handle bar.
-It would be nice to have an adjustable handle bar for shorter or much taller parents.
-It would also set it apart from City Mini and B-Agile that have non-adjustable handle bar as well.
+It would be nice to have an adjustable handlebar for shorter or much taller parents.
+It would also set it apart from City Mini and B-Agile which have non-adjustable handlebars as well.

 Here is a great video review from NessaLeeTV.

 Here is an overview video from Mamas & Papas.

 Weight limit: 50 lbs